Do Shoppers Trust AI-Generated Product Images? We Asked

 One of the most telling findings came from side-by-side tests.
 When shown a real photo and an AI-generated reference image of the same product, 71% of shoppers said the images looked the same or had only small differences.

-This indicates that when quality is high, many shoppers don’t focus on whether an image is “real” or AI-generated—they pay attention to execution details such as:
+This indicates that when quality is high, many shoppers don’t focus on whether an image is “real” or AI-generated they pay attention to execution details such as:

-• “The buttons on the AI version were the wrong color.”
+“The buttons on the AI version were the wrong color.”

-• “The vest had no wrinkles, which looked unnatural.”
+“The vest had no wrinkles, which looked unnatural.”

-• “The AI model’s face was too airbrushed.”
+“The AI model’s face was too airbrushed.”

 In other words, execution matters more than the medium.
 High-quality visuals, whether AI-generated or photographed, can build confidence, while poor execution in either format risks breaking shopper trust.
+High-resolution images can make products easier to inspect, but resolution alone does not create trust.
+If product details, texture, proportions, or styling appear inaccurate, shoppers will still question what they are buying.

 Emotional Response: Shoppers Are Split, Not Hostile